What Are Weed Tinctures And How To Make Them

-To clear that up, tinctures are a liquid concentration of cannabis, where the THC and cannabinoids are leached out and dispersed into alcohol.
-Just a few drops of this concentrated serum under your tongue, and within a few minutes, you'll be feeling the effects.
+Marijuana tinctures are a liquid concentration of cannabis, where the THC (tetrahydrocannabinol) and other cannabinoids are leached out and dispersed into alcohol.
+Tinctures are typically stored in a bottle with a dropper, and are consumed by dropping just a few drops either under your tongue or on the inside of your cheek.

-Unlike edibles, you feel the effects of tinctures rather rapidly, sometimes within 15 minutes.
-Although the high varies with respect to the type of bud used, tinctures are known for delivering a peak rather rapidly and then bringing a steady high over a long period of time.
+The effect from a tincture is typically felt much faster than from an edible because they are more of a sublingual delivery as opposed to being ingested.
+Although the high varies with respect to the type of cannabis strain used, tinctures are known for delivering a peak rather rapidly and then bringing a steady high over a long period of time.
 Unlike eating weed, you won’t be waiting around for an hour and a half, wondering if you’ve peaked yet and if it’s safe to go about your daily activities, or if you should resign your seriously-baked-self to the house.

-Tinctures don’t have a smell (unless you open the bottle!), so you can discreetly carry some with you wherever you go, and you won’t have to worry about finding a place to smoke.
+Additionally, tinctures don’t have a smell (unless you open the bottle!), so you can discreetly carry them with you wherever you go, and you won’t have to worry about finding a place to smoke.
 Let’s face it, even with a medical marijuana card, it makes sense to avoid the stress of a run in with the law and having to explain yourself.

 - Pure grain alcohol of 90% strength or higher (Everclear)

 - Your cannabis flower of choice that is already been decarboylated

 1) Decide how much tincture you would like to make.
 I recommend starting with 7 grams of cannabis flower and 4 ounces of Everclear or other pure grain alcohol.

 2) Weigh out the amount of decarbed weed you would like to use.
 Then, measure out the alcohol and place it in the jar.